LowellInstruments/ddh_new/docs/source/hw-build.rst

     static domain_name_servers=8.8.4.4 8.8.8.8

-In your desktop computer, unmount the SSD disk and boot the DDH / raspberry.
+In your desktop computer, unmount the SSD disk.

+In your DDH, boot the DDH / raspberry.

 In your DDH, set its time & timezone.
 The initial setup tool that will pop-up during the first boot will ask you for this, along with a system password.
 Also, you will set a wi-fi network so the operating system can update itself to latest version.